Getting Started with Daml¶

 With that, let’s get started!

-Make sure that you have the Daml SDK, Java 11 or higher, and Visual Studio Code (the only supported IDE) installed as per the instructions in Installing the SDK.
+Make sure that you have the Daml SDK, Java 11 or higher, and Visual Studio Code (the only supported IDE) installed as per the instructions in Install the SDK.

 You will also need some common software tools to build and interact with the template project: